 Descriptive statistics:

-As of 7 July 2020, a total of 11.91 million people were affected, and 0.545 million deaths were reported in the world (WHO 2020b).
+As of 7 July 2020, a total of 11.9 million people were affected, and 0.545 million deaths were reported worldwide (WHO 2020b).
 The virus has affected 210 territories and countries, wherein most of the cases were reported in developed countries.
-The climatic conditions may be relevant to the variation in the number of COVID-19 cases.
-To better understand the role of climatic predictors, Table 1 shows the median, 10th percentile and 90th percentile of the average temperature, average relative humidity, diurnal temperature change, temperature seasonality in selected countries and regions across the globe.
-In the temperate zone, median average temperature, average relative humidity, diurnal temperature change, and temperature seasonality found to be 9°C, 67%, 7°C, and 70%, respectively, whereas 25°C, 65%, 7°C, and 27%, respectively, in the tropical zone (Table 1).
+The climatic conditions may contribute to explaining the variation in the number of COVID-19 cases.
+Table 1 shows the median, 10th percentile and 90th percentile of the average temperature, average relative humidity, diurnal temperature change, temperature seasonality in selected countries and regions across the globe.
+In the temperate zone, median average temperature, average relative humidity, diurnal temperature change, and temperature seasonality were found to be 9°C, 67%, 7°C, and 70%, respectively, and 25°C, 65%, 7°C, and 27%, respectively, in the tropical zone (Table 1).
 It indicates that there is a significant variation in temperature and temperature seasonality within these climatic regions.
 The number of COVID-19 cases are negatively associated with average temperature, diurnal temperature change, and relative humidity, and positively associated with temperature seasonality (Figure 2).

 3.3.
 Relative effects of predictors

-Table 2 represents the region and country wise association between climatic parameters and the number of COVID-19 cases.
-The results show that average temperature (42.90%) and average relative humidity (25.90%) were the major contributors in explaining the differentials of COVID-19 transmission in the temperate zone.
-At the same time, the mean diurnal range (52.20%) and temperature seasonality (30.80%) were the most significant determinants of this viral community transmission in the tropical zone.
-In the sub-tropical zone, the role of average temperature (61.7%) and relative humidity (17.5%) were the highest among the selected all predictors.
+Table 2 presents the region and country wise association between climatic parameters and the number of COVID-19 cases.
+The results show that average temperature (42.9%) and average relative humidity (25.9%) were the major contributors in explaining the differentials of COVID-19 transmission in the temperate zone.
+At the same time, the mean diurnal range (52.2%) and temperature seasonality (30.8%) were the most significant determinants of this viral community transmission in the tropical zone.
+In the sub-tropical zone, the role of average temperature (61.7%) and relative humidity (17.5%) were the highest among the selected predictors.

-The results show that in temperate countries, the average temperature was a major contributor to the number of cases in France (58.72%), Turkey (58.40%), the US (56.30%), the UK (34.60%), and Germany (35.40%).
-Similarly, the average relative humidity contributed more in Spain (51.0%), the UK (51.60%), and Italy (32.20%), and favorable relative humidity for the spread was found in the range of 60 to 70% in countries from the temperate zone.
-The Russian cases were mostly affected by the temperature seasonality contributing 56.50% to the spread.
-The mean diurnal temperature range was contributing about 49.20% of the cases in Germany (Table 2).
+The results show that in countries within temperate zones, the average temperature was a major contributor to the number of cases, for example, France (58.7%), Turkey (58.4%), the US (56.3%), the UK (34.6%), and Germany (35.4%).
+Similarly, the average relative humidity contributed more in Spain (51.0%), the UK (51.6%), and Italy (32.2%), and relative humidity for the spread was found in the range of 60-70% in countries within the temperate zone.
+The Russian cases were mostly affected by the temperature seasonality contributing 56.5% to the spread.
+The mean diurnal temperature range was contributing 49.2% of the cases in Germany (Table 2).

-The cities located in the tropical zone, like cities form India and Brazil, were mostly influenced by the diurnal temperature range.
-In India, 58.70% of the cases were explained by the mean diurnal temperature, followed by the average temperature (16.3%) and temperature seasonality (10.70%).
-The maximum number of cases in India was explained in the range of temperature seasonality 22% to 38%.
-The community transmission in Brazil was mostly influenced by temperature seasonality (38.40%), followed by the mean diurnal range of temperature (27.10%), average temperature (11.70%), and relative humidity (12.80%) (Table 2).
+The cities located in the tropical zone, for example in countries such as India and Brazil, were mostly influenced by the diurnal temperature range.
+In India, 58.7% of the cases were explained by the mean diurnal temperature, followed by the average temperature (16.3%) and temperature seasonality (10.7%).
+The maximum number of cases in India was explained in the range of temperature seasonality varying from 22% to 38%.
+The community transmission in Brazil was mostly influenced by temperature seasonality (38.4%), followed by the mean diurnal range of temperature (27.1%), average temperature (11.7%), and relative humidity (12.8%) (Table 2).

 3.4 COVID-19 response to the predictors in different climatic regions